pacas00/SatisfactoryMods/README.md

 ## Plugins:

-* CheapTrains : Cheap Trains and Drones
+* CheapTrains : Progressive Trains and Drones (NEEDS SML)
 * SFServerManager : the Plugin counterpart to my SFServerManager Panel.

-The source of the plugin will live here, Binary builds in the Panel repo.
-The panel repo is (https://github.com/pacas00/SFServerManager)
+(SML Not Required)